Graduate Department of Educational Psychology and Learning Systems

 MHS 5496.
 Current Issues in the Psychology of the Gifted (3).
 Prerequisite: Instructor permission.
 This course exposes students to current issues and trends in the psychology of the gifted.
 Topics include intelligence and intelligence testing, characteristics of the gifted, creativity, talent development, underachievement, socio-emotional development of the gifted, and policy impacting the gifted.
 Students formulate a research proposal based on a review of the research literature in one area of giftedness.

 MHS 5511.
 Group Counseling: Theory and Practice (3).
 Prerequisites: MHS 5400.
-This course covers introductory group leader training; theoretical and experiential components.
+This course covers introductory group leader training with theoretical and experiential components.
+It introduces students to the theory, research, and practice of group counseling and psychotherapy.

 MHS 5635.
 School Counseling Program Development and Planning (4).
 Corequisite: SDS 5820.
 This course provides students with knowledge and learning experiences of developing, evaluating, and implementing a comprehensive school counseling program in a school setting.